psss/did/README.rst

 Gather all stats for current week::

-    status-report
+    did

 Gather stats for the last week::

-    status-report last week
+    did last week

-See status-report --help for complete list of available stats.
+See did --help for complete list of available stats.

 Install